 How to Give Feedback to Employees Who Can’t Handle Criticism

-This is an area where HR can help organizations do better.
-Let’s explore some of the sources of defensive attitudes and how we can overcome them when giving feedback.
+HR can help their organizations give better employee feedback.
+Below, we’ll explore our top tips for giving employee feedback and strategies for the sources of defensive attitudes and how we can overcome them when giving employee feedback.

 Taking the Threat Out of Giving Feedback

-Here’s the question, then: how do you help your managers give unthreatening feedback when some employees have been conditioned to see a threat in any feedback?
-Here are three steps you can take to promote a culture of feedback in your organization.
+So, how do you help your managers give constructive feedback when some employees see it as a threat?
+Here are three employee feedback tips you can take to promote a culture of feedback in your organization.

 Make It Goal-Based

-As your managers lead feedback sessions with your employees, getting each employee involved in setting personal goals helps remove this reactance barrier.
-This is one of the main reasons that BambooHR uses setting and tracking goals as an important part of our performance management offering.
-Effective feedback isn’t just about what the manager wants the employee to do; it’s about the steps that the employee and the manager can take toward reaching a well-defined goal.
+As your managers lead feedback sessions with your employees, getting each employee involved in setting personal goals helps remove this reaction barrier.
+Effective feedback isn’t just about what a manager wants an employee to do; it’s about the steps that the employee and the manager can take toward reaching a well-defined goal.
 When both parties agree on the goal, it opens up space for an effective conversation on how to achieve it.

 Make It a Conversation

 Establishing a frequent and goal-based feedback process that applies to everyone will help you reach even those employees who are resistant to criticism.
-However, an important part of knowing how to give effective feedback is also knowing what not to do.
-Here are some common communication mistakes to avoid, especially when you’re meeting with employees who have a hard time with negative feedback.
+But an important part of knowing how to give effective employee feedback is also knowing what not to do.
+Here are some common communication mistakes to avoid, especially when you’re dealing with an employee who takes everything personally.

-In order for feedback to cause effective change, it needs to be specific.
-Employees are able to make concrete changes when they know what specific behavior or results need improvement, or what specifically you’d like to see more of.
+For employee feedback to have a positive impact, it needs to be specific.
+Employees can make concrete changes when they know what specific behavior or results need improvement, or what in particular you’d like to see more of.
 General feedback doesn’t give employees enough information to confidently move forward and improve.

 Negative Body Language or Tone of Voice